puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_installing.markdown

 When installing or upgrading a Puppet Enterprise module, you might receive an error like the following:

 ```
+Error: Request to Puppet Forge failed.
+  The server being queried was https://forgeapi.puppetlabs.com/v3/releases?module=puppetlabs-f5&module_groups=base+pe_only
+  The HTTP response we received was '403 Forbidden'
-ERROR	-> You must have a valid Puppet Enterprise license on this node in order to download puppetlabs-sqlserver-1.1.1.
-If you have a Puppet Enterprise license, please see https://docs.puppetlabs.com/pe/latest/modules_installing.html#puppet-enterprise-modules for more information.
+  The message we received said 'You must have a valid Puppet Enterprise license on this node in order to download puppetlabs-f5.
+If you have a Puppet Enterprise license, please see https://docs.puppetlabs.com/pe/latest/modules_installing.html#puppet-enterprise-modules for more information.'
 ```

 If you aren't a Puppet Enterprise user, you won't be able to use this module unless you purchase [Puppet Enterprise](https://puppetlabs.com/puppet/puppet-enterprise).